 - All Ages.
 These activities needed to be equally entertaining to the whole family — from toddler to adult.

-This is a tall order, but I found enough to keep us busy.
-Now that my energy has returned and I am trying to start carrying my weight with housework and website work, my kids kind of miss these activities, so we will still be pulling them out as much as possible.
+This is a tall order, but I found enough to keep us busy and we still pull out these games when we want a fun evening together.
 Note: I chose these games with the idea that no purchases should have to be made.
 However, this article is really about doing what you have to do to ride through low energy times while parenting.
 With that in mind, we have added some Amazon affiliate links to products in this article because sometimes its easier and less cluttered to just buy it.
 Family Fun Twin Cities receives a small commission on any sales through these links.